Manojkl/Cost_To_Consumers-CTC/AGI/BenchmarkBot/Readme.md

 Breakdown benchmark

-- Number of times breakdown occurring in a machine or anything.
+- Number of times breakdown occurs in a machine or anything.
 Needs to be minimal.

 Invention/Discovery